angelinakumanova/small-web-projects/01-Chat-Application/README.md

 Load in IntelliJ or similar IDE and run the program (right-click in the ChatServer class, which is located in **src/main/java folder**, and press Run ChatServer.main()).

-After the program is running, open your browser and go to **localhost:7070**.
+Once the program has started running, open your browser and go to **localhost:7070**.

 # Demo
 **Logging in**